hueyyeng/GOT/index_ot12.md

 It is also noteworthy that not all characters are obtained just by gacha.
 Some are obtained by playing the story, by completing game events and some can be obtained by purchasing them in the game shop.

-Beginning with 5.0, the ~~scam~~ weapon banner Epitomized Path fate point has been reduced to 1 and a new Capturing Radiance mechanic that increases the chances of winning the 50/50 when pulling for the featured 5-star character limited banners.
+Beginning with 5.0, the ~~scam~~ weapon banner **Epitomized Path** fate point has been reduced to 1 and a new **Capturing Radiance** mechanic that increases the chances of winning the 50/50 when pulling for the featured 5-star character limited banners.

 **Is this a cheap Breath of the Wild rip-off?**

-No. It's openess, world exploration and traversal are closely inspired by BotW, everything else, like its world, its lore, its story, its characters and its combat system are its very own thing.
+No. It's openness, world exploration and traversal are closely inspired by BotW, everything else, like its world, its lore, its story, its characters and its combat system are its very own thing.
 This game's production value is also anything but cheap.

 **What exactly are you, Paimon?**

+Insert ehe te nandayo video.

-NOT EMERGENCY FOOD!!* Paimon just likes tagging along, guiding the Traveler and helping them out as good as she can while being incredibly adorable.
+NOT EMERGENCY FOOD!* Paimon just likes tagging along, guiding the Traveler and helping them out as good as she can while being incredibly adorable.

 <small>* Genshin Impact community inside joke. ;)</small>

 **Wriothesley re-run when?**

-Last re-run on 5.4 so you will need to wait a long while before he escapes from the Fortress of Meripide.
+Last re-run on 5.4 so you will need to wait a long while before he escapes from the Fortress of Meropide.

 <p align="center"><img src="header_06_spoiler.jpg"/></p>